confluentinc/examples/ccloud-observability/docs/index.rst

 #.
 Producer output rate doesn't come back up after adding in the ``iptables`` rule.

-   Restart the producer by running ``docker-compose restart producer``.
+   Restart the producer by running ``docker compose restart producer``.
 This is advice specific to this tutorial.

    |Confluent Cloud Panel|